-The Good Progress Awards are co-funded by the People's Association (PA) at 10% of the amount paid for the awards.
-The reimbursement received in FY 2020 was for the co-funding payment from PA for 2 years (FY 2018 and FY 2019 GPA co-funding payment).
-The reimbursement received in FY 2021 was for co-funding payment from PA for FY 2020.
+The Good Progress Awards are co-funded by the People's Association (PA) at up to a maximum of \$600,000 or 10% of the amount paid for the awards, whichever is lower.
+The reimbursement received in FY 2022 also included settlement of co-funding payment for polytechnics from PA for FY 2017 to FY 2020.

-(A Fund established under the Education Endowment and Savings Schemes Act, Chapter 87A)
+(A Fund established under the Education Endowment and Savings Schemes Act 1992)